Aptizooom Syrup

 Medical Interventions and Antidotal Support

 There is no specific antidote for cyproheptadine overdose.
-Treatment involves gastric lavage, administration of activated charcoal, and symptomatic management, such as intravenous fluids and medications to support blood pressure and respiration.
+Treatment involves gastric lavage, administration of activated charcoal, and symptomatic management, including the use of intravenous fluids and medications to support blood pressure and respiration.

 Handling Precautions and Patient Education